-- There is no child labour involved in the company. - The company is a licensee of GoodWeave Nepal, i.e., all carpets obtain the Goodweave (Rugmark) label to certify that the carpet was produced free of childlabor. - Age bar (minimum age -18 years) in the recruitment of the employees. - It is compulsory for the employees to send their school-aged children to school.
-Scholarships are provided by Hoste Hainse. - Pre-School children have access to a well equipped Day Care Centre. - School children have access to Coaching Classes. - Employees and their children are provided with complimentary health insurance. - Employees are sent to supplemental training programs as and when needed at the expense of the company. - Employees are paid 13 months of salary in a year, with the 13th month consisting of a Dashain Bonus, Dashain being the biggest festival of Nepal. - A profit-sharing program (profit bonus) is available to all employees. - Performance-based bonus/incentive packages are also offered. - Employees receive 30 days of paid vacation, in addition to 15 days of paid holidays, per year. - Paid Maternity Leave is available at 2 months per maternity, up to 2 times. - Employees are free to engage in a trade union, although the Formation Carpets inhouse trade union has not been active since most of the employees are content. - Gratuity packages well above government mandates are available for employees who wish to resign for whatever reason.
+- There is no child labour involved in the company. - The company is a licensee of GoodWeave Nepal, i.e., all carpets obtain the Goodweave (Rugmark) label to certify that the carpet was produced free of child-labor. - Age bar (minimum age -18 years) in the recruitment of the employees. - It is compulsory for the employees to send their school-aged children to school.
+Need-based scholarships are provided by Hoste Hainse. - Pre-School children have access to a well equipped Day Care Centre. - School children have access to Coaching Classes. - Employees and their children are provided with complimentary health insurance. - Employees are sent to supplemental training programs as and when needed at the expense of the company. - Employees are paid 13 months of salary in a year, with the 13th month consisting of a Dashain Bonus, Dashain being the biggest festival of Nepal. - A profit-sharing program (profit bonus) is available to all employees. - Provident Fund facilities are integrated into monthly salary, with the company matching 100%. - Performance-based bonus/incentive packages are also offered. - Employees receive 30 days of paid vacation, in addition to 14 days of paid national holidays, per year. - Paid Maternity Leave is available at 2 months per maternity, up to 2 times. - Employees are free to engage in a trade union, although the Formation Carpets inhouse trade union has not been active since most of the employees are content. - Gratuity packages well above government mandates are available for employees who wish to resign for whatever reason.